SciFiFarms/TechnoCore/README.md

 - **[Open Agriculture Initiative](https://www.media.mit.edu/groups/open-agriculture-openag/overview/)** - for providing the blueprint that got me started.
 When I discovered their **M**inimum **V**iable **P**roduct, I started building it that week.
 TechnoCore is solving a different problem and takes a different approach accordingly, and Open Ag deserve credit for being the project that kicked it all off.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL 3 - see the [LICENSE.md](LICENSE.md) file for details